Table of Contents

 Role of the Adrenal Cortex

-The adrenal gland is a paired purely endocrine organ which lies within the kidney capsule and directly abuts the kidney.
+The adrenal gland is a paired purely endocrine organ that lies within the kidney capsule and directly abuts the kidney.
 While the adrenal medulla is regulated by the sympathetic nervous system and is responsible for the release of catecholamines into the blood, so-called steroid hormones are produced in the adrenal cortex.

 Concerning their biosynthesis, steroid hormones originate from cholesterol and run through similar steps of synthesis.
 Histologically, the adrenal cortex has three different layers which mirror the locations of production of different steroid hormones: